 Franklin County: Mail registration and/or absetee application to:200 E. Broad Street, 1st Floor

-*The voter registration deadline is October 22, 2013.
+*The voter registration deadline was April 7, 2014 for the upcoming election.
 If you have voted any time in the last four years, and not moved or changed your name, your registration should still be valid.

 Outside Franklin County: For correct mailing address, please visit the Board of Elections Directory.